«Zuger Todesfelle»

 The tour is offered in German only.

-Dialogue-based tour in the special exhibition: «hǒus, tǒun, fẹ̄ld – the Middle Ages in central Switzerland»
+11 am: Guided tour of the special exhibition «hǒus, tǒun, fẹ̄ld – the Middle Ages in central Switzerland».

 The guided tour is offered in German only.